Think twice before talking to the media

 You’ve received a call from a reporter who wants to interview you.
-Because you like the idea you want to confirm immediately.
-Wait for a second!
-It is time for competent decision-making.
-Think twice before you do a media interview.
-It may be a chance and it is full of risks.
+You like the idea and want to confirm right away.
+But wait a minute!
+It is time to make an informed decision.
+Think twice before giving a media interview.
+It may be an opportunity, but it is also fraught with risk.

 Wait for a second!

-When you work for a larger company ask for assistance before you decide.
-Contact the marketing department.
-The staff there can help you decide whether to grant the interview or help you prepare for an interview if you could use some advice.
-Especially if you are on your own: Think twice!
+If you work for a larger company, ask for help before you decide.
+Talk to the marketing department.
+They can help you decide whether to accept an interview, or help you prepare for an interview if you need advice.
+Especially if you are alone: Think twice!

-In my media training, we usually spend the majority of the time teaching the participants how to communicate during a media interview.
-I also tell them what they should do before their interview begins – or before they agree to the interview in the first place.
+In my media training sessions, we usually spend most of the time teaching people how to communicate during a media interview.
+I also tell them what they should do before the interview starts – or before they agree to be interviewed in the first place.

-I recommend: Before agreeing to an interview, interview the interviewer.
-Learn as much as possible about the story they’re working on, as you’ll be able to prepare for the interview with greater precision as you learn more about it.
-Most journalists are willing to share at least the basics about the stories they’re working on, and some are willing to go into great detail about their stories.
+I recommend: Before agreeing to an interview, research the interviewer.
+Find out as much as you can about the story they’re working on, because the more you know, the better you can prepare for the interview.
+Most journalists are willing to share at least the basics of the stories they’re working on, and some are willing to go into great detail about their stories.

 Should you do the interview?